 These holiday phishing scams increase the danger to business networks, because employees often check personal email while at work.
 They may also be getting these scams sent directly to their work email, purporting to be a business purchase, such as the phishing example below.

-What’s the Best Defense Against Holiday Phishing Attacks?
+What’s the Best Defense Against Holiday Phishing Scams and Attacks?

 It’s best to take a layered strategy when defending against phishing attacks.
 This includes: